 While Rollins is excited by the progress Lakin has made to get women the help they need, the the need for substance use treatment still outpaces the resources available at the Correctional Center.

 From 2004 to 2018, drug crimes in West Virginia increased by 220 percent according to the West Virginia Division of Corrections (DCR) annual report.
-The DCR also reported that a little over 25 percent of those admitted to state prisons or jails in 2018 required detox due to substance use disorder.
+The DCR also reported that a little over 25 percent of those admitted to the state’s regional jails in 2018 required detox due to substance use disorder.
 Only 1.43 percent required detox in 2013.

 Since 2015, the state has invested around $11 million through justice reinvestment money to support programs that could reduce the incarceration rate and prevent recidivism.
 Most of these programs, like Recovery Point of Huntington, include some form of substance use disorder rehabilitation.